 Sadly, most enemy encounters happen in dimly lit dungeons that are mostly indistinguishable from one another.
 Often, you will pick a side quest or bounty hunt that requires you to slay a monster within one of these places.

 There are only three or four types of dungeons in the game, and these quests get repetitive quite easily.
-That said, I never despised venturing into another dungeon because the rewards you can find within these treacherous locales are worth the trouble, not to mention the excitement of trying out the game’s combat and testing out new Archetypes.
-At the same time, I also couldn't help feeling that Atlus pulled a Tartarus on us.
+That said, I never despised venturing into another dungeon because the rewards you can find within these treacherous locales are worth the trouble, not to mention the excitement of trying out the game’s combat and testing new Archetypes.
+At the same time, I also couldn't help but feel that Atlus pulled a Tartarus on us.

 A Bug-free Fantasy which Occasionally Stutters